i3-Market-V3-Public-Repository/SP3-SSIAM-NodeOidcProvider/README.md

 docker-compose down
 docker-compose up -d

 # Finally configure a reverse proxy.
-We sudgest ussing the one provided in:
+We suggest using the one provided in:
 # https://gitlab.com/i3-market/code/wp3/nginx-reverse-proxy
 ```